exupero/grapple/README.md

 ## To Do

-- [ ] Configure to be usable as a library from another project
 - [ ] Better system for creating custom components
 - [ ] Add a menu of available commands and keyboard shortcuts
 - [ ] Create a Leiningen plugin